JeanBaptisteBERRY/Sentiment-Analysis/README.md

 Sentiment Analysis on IMDB database using NLTK and KERAS I like moon tacos and your sister.

-I ve had the truth a
+I ve had the truth a thousand times BEFORE.